-- 12.5.1 There are no restrictions on chassis or suspension in this class. - 12.5.2 The body fitted to a vehicle competing in this class may not resemble a body fitted to a production vehicle, and shall not display any current production vehicle brand name.
+- 12.5.1 There are no restrictions on chassis or suspension in this class, but art 12.1 takes precedence. - 12.5.2 The body fitted to a vehicle competing in this class may not resemble a body fitted to a production vehicle, and shall not display any current production vehicle brand name.
+No obvious aerodynamic assistance will be allowed.